-In Hong Kong, the GHG emission is not significant as it involves normal electricity usage in office operation and fuel usage in vehicles only.
-For GHG Scope 3 of GHG emission, the amount of emission decreased significantly this year as we further reduced our business air travel and increased usage of audio conference.
+In Hong Kong, the GHG emission is not significant as it involves normal electricity usage in office operation and fuel usage in passenger car only.
+For GHG Scope 3 of GHG emission, the amount of emission decreased significantly this year due to the sharp decrease in business air travel as most staffs at the production site were laid off subsequent to the temporary suspension of production due to the COVID-19 pandemic and the oil market downturn, and most of them commute by air .
+For 2020, the increase in GHG intensity compared to 2019 is due to decline in production volume as the Group recorded bitumen production for the first quarter only.